Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 The route starts and finishes in the village of Queralbs, located in the eastern Pyrenees.

-It takes more or less 2 h to drive from Barcelona to Queralbs, 2 h 40 min from Lleida, and 1 h 30 min from Girona.
+It takes approximately 2 h to drive from Barcelona to Queralbs, 2 h 40 min from Lleida, and 1 h 30 min from Girona.

 Reaching La Travessa dels 3 Refugis by public transport